Courtaulds: Post World War II

 Carbon disulfide, used in rayon production, increases the risk of heart attacks and strokes in rayon workers (among other health risks, some of them known since the 1800s).
 Data on these additional risks came out in the 1960s.
 Courtaulds worked hard to prevent publication of this data in the UK.

 Courtaulds was one of the earliest companies in the UK to establish an economics department.
 In the three decades following World War II that department made notable contributions to the understanding of investment appraisal and the formulation of British, and later European, trade policy.
 The function also played a significant role in the development of Courtaulds from a rather sedate, man-made fibres producer to the world's largest textile manufacturer, a position the company attained in the mid-1970s.
 The economics department then influenced the early stages of the subsequent extensive restructuring of the company, a process that culminated in the demerging of its textile activities as a separately quoted company in March 1990.

 In 1962 a hostile takeover attempt by Imperial Chemical Industries was defeated.

-In the 1980s, Courtaulds bought a patent license on lyocell technology from Akzo.
-The lyocell process does not use carbon disulfide.
+Throughout the 1980s, Courtaulds conducted research on solvent-spun cellulose fibres, using amine oxides.
+This process had previously been suggested by Eastman-Kodak, but their patent was nearing expiration.
+By the 1990s, this research led to pilot scale facilities and a subsequent patent battle with Lenzing.
+These companies initially cross-licensed, but the Lyocell process became Lenzing property after the demise of Courtaulds Plc in 1998.

-Break-up
+Breakup

 By the late 1980s, the manufacture of clothing was quickly moving to South East Asia and China.
 Courtaulds had closed many of its UK factories and moved production to new Asian sites.
 Further, its main profit was coming from its fibre and chemicals businesses, which were being held back by the textiles business.

 In 1990, Courtaulds plc demerged itself into two parts: